Teyras/MT/text/chapters/140_stability_conclusion.md

 measurement stability vary for different assignments and decisions about worker deployment should be based on test measurement data.

+The fact that measurements on the same machine interfere with each other has one more consequence -- using common virtualized platforms for evaluation is not an option when stable measurements are required, since we have no control of neither the hardware performing the measurements nor other programs being executed in parallel.

 Our experiment also yielded three smaller results.
 First, the wall-clock time measured by isolate tends to be unstable and should not be trusted when high precision measurements are required.
 Of course, this phenomenon should be